andredesousa/frontend-performance-best-practices/README.md

 # Front-End Performance Best Practices

-This is a guideline of best practices that we can apply to our JavaScript project.
+This is a guideline of best practices that we can apply to our front-end project.
+This guide will explore the causes of front-end performance issues and provide a list of best practices for optimizing web apps.
+These tips are based on books, articles and professional experience.

 ## Table of Contents